NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-05-sharepoint-online.md

 The documented design uses Entra department security groups for library permissions.
 HR demonstrates this directly: **SG-HR-Users** is assigned **Edit**, rather than Sarah or Melissa being individually listed on this library permission page.
 SharePoint displays the security-group principal as **Domain Group**.

-The [approved Phase 2 evidence](phase-02-security-and-microsoft-365-groups.md) lists Sarah Johnson and Melissa Grant as direct members of SG-HR-Users.
+The [Phase 2 evidence](phase-02-security-and-microsoft-365-groups.md) lists Sarah Johnson and Melissa Grant as direct members of SG-HR-Users.
 This provides a documented connection between department membership and the HR library assignment.

 Using a group allows departmental membership to be managed centrally while keeping the library permission entry in place.
 No user-addition or removal propagation test is claimed here.
 The exact security-group assignments and permission levels for Finance Documents and Sales Resources remain unverified by the supplied screenshots.